 Some pathology reports will describe chronic gastritis as chronic inactive gastritis.
 The addition of the word inactive in the diagnosis means that no specialized immune cells called neutrophils were seen damaging the epithelium.
 Neutrophils are typically seen shortly after the injury starts and are a sign of ongoing damage (see Active gastritis above).

-Chronic gastritis that is not treated can damage the epithelium on the inside surface of the stomach.
-If the damage continues for many years, the normal foveolar cells in the epithelium are replaced by cells normally found in the small intestine (small bowel).
-This change is called intestinal metaplasia.
+Chronic gastritis that is not treated can damage the foveolar epithelium.
+If the damage continues for many years, a new type of epithelium similar to the epithelium normally found in the small intestine slowly replaces the foveolar epithelium.

 Intestinal metaplasia is a non-cancerous change that develops after many years of injury.
-While it in itself is not cancer, it increases the risk of developing a type of cancer called adenocarcinoma over time.
-It is recommended that people with intestinal metaplasia undergo a follow-up endoscopic examination of the stomach at least once every three years.
-Biopsies should be performed at each examination.
+While it in itself is not cancer, it increases the risk of developing a type of stomach cancer called adenocarcinoma over time.
+The risk is higher when another type of change called dysplasia is also seen (see Dysplasia below).